Dental Crown & Bridge

 With good oral hygiene, a dental crown should last many years.
 A patient who brush and floss regularly and have minimal cavities will crowns that last longer.
 Additionally, today’s crown materials are very strong and can last years on both front teeth and back teeth.

 There are many different types of dental crowns, which are made from some of the safest dental crown materials.
 Zirconia crowns are a hardened and durable like metal but have the esthetic looks of porcelain crowns.
 Resultantly, they are made to resemble the anatomy and color of natural teeth.
 In addition, PFM (porcelain fused to metal) crowns can be used.
 These have an esthetic layer of porcelain on top of a metal of layer.
 The metal is used for the fit and seal of the crown on top of the tooth and cannot be seen.
 In contrast, the porcelain is fused on top of the metal to give the tooth a natural color and appearance.
 However, there is no “best type of dental crown.”
 A full examination will determine which type of crown is best for the patient.
 Ultimately, the functionality and esthetics of the tooth are important when choosing crowns.
 In the vast majority of cases our team uses zirconia crowns.
+These are great to use for Anterior crowns (Front tooth crowns) because they have a great esthetic look.

 How Much Tooth Is Needed For a Crown?